 Just like all major surgeries, tummy tucks require a recovery period to allow your body to heal properly.
 As your surgeon is going to remove a considerable amount of tissue, it’s critical to follow each post-op step to the letter.
 During this recovery, everyday things like how you stand, sit, and (most importantly) sleep, will all play significant roles in ensuring a safe and speedy recovery.
 With that said, the vast majority of our patients say that the tummy tuck’s many advantages are well worth these considerations!

 We’ve found that many of our patients ask more in-depth questions on sleeping after a tummy tuck, so here are just a few tips to consider as you plan your operation.
+View our tummy tuck gallery to see before and after photos.

 Sleep After Tummy Tuck